CRPropa/CRPropa3/Installation.md

     Or instead of all this, just `virtualenv $CRPROPA_DIR --no-site-packages` if there is system virtualenv available.

-    Finally, activate virtualenv:
+    Finally, activate the virtualenv:
     ```sh
     source $CRPROPA_DIR"/bin/activate"
     ```

-3. Check for dependencies and install required ones (see  [dependencies](#Dependencies) for details).
-During a compilation of dependency our prefix is needed:
+3. Check for the dependencies and install required ones (see  [dependencies](#Dependencies) for details).
+During a compilation of the dependency given prefix is also needed:
     ```sh
     ./configure --prefix=$CRPROPA_DIR
     make